gvwilson/sensibleadventures/maddy-roo/old.md

 this one has just made a choice."

-With no more warning than that, the bot strode through the shallows and up onto the riverbank.
+With no more warning than that, the bot strode through the shallows to the riverbank.
 Something clunked inside it.
 A single wire-spoked wheel the size of Maddy's head folded down from its torso.
-The bot retracted its legs and zipped away into the trees without a goodbye or even a backward glance.
+The bot retracted its legs and zipped away into the trees.

 "Well, I didn't see *that* coming,"
 Gumption admitted in the silence that followed.